Q. When are the resit exams? A. Please see the latest exam timetable information

 A. A range of special arrangements may be possible, depending on a student’s situation (e.g. extra time, rest breaks, use of a computer, use of a scribe).
 If you believe that you may be entitled to special arrangements for medical or other reasons, please contact the Disability Advisory Service straight away (telephone 0118 378 4202 or email email@example.com).

 Q. If I am entitled to extra time will this show on my timetable?
 A. No, the timetable shows standard duration of exams.
 However, we will contact you approximately one month before the summer exams to confirm your special arrangements to you.
+For any online exams, your extra time is included within the 8 hours or will be added to your time restricted exam.

 Q. I had special arrangements for my exams in the summer.
 Will I still get them for the August re-sits?